 Alarm No.: Select the alarm number to be configured.

-Level: IGN(ignored), NFY(notification), MIN(minor), MAJ(major), or CRI(critical).

-clrTime: Time for which the alarm condition is inactive before it is cleared.
+Level: IGN(ignored), NFY(notification), MIN(minor), MAJ(major), or CRI(critical). settime: Time for which the alarm condition must be active before it is set.
+Clrtime: Time for which the alarm condition is inactive before it is cleared.